KiyonoKara/Number-Theory-Functions/README.md

 <details>
   <summary>Side Note about this repository</summary>
-   This is **not** a library, please do not try to look for this on your package manager since it doesn't exist there.
+   This is NOT a library, please do not try to look for this on your package manager since it doesn't exist there.
 </details>

 ## Documentation